 Logical.
 If

 TRUE(default), display a progress bar during sequential computation.
 Ignored whenparallel = TRUE.
-Set toFALSEto suppress progress output.
+Set toFALSEto suppress progress output.- progress_fn

 Value

-A data frame with one row per site and columns:
+A data frame with one row per site.
+Columns always include

 Details